AspieSoft/aspiesoft-auto-embed/wp-plugin/trunk/readme.txt

 == Changelog ==

 = 1.4.7 =
-Added option to ignore links inside headers and footers
+Now ignores links inside headers and footers

 = 1.4.2 =
 Added optional overriding of iframes and wp-embed